 In esoteric writings, the name Proteus applied to this primal matter.
 It’s easy enough to pick out the prefix “pro-” and guess this name relates to the first of something.
 Since primal matter came before all subsequent matter, it has come to express itself in many forms in the universe.
 While it is the stuff of life, it is also elusive.
 You’d have a hard time pointing it out in your environment or giving it a meaningful description.
 Again, possessing of many forms.
 However, in order to find answers to fundamental questions, it is necessary to interpret this natural force.

 Gilbert also stresses the importance of reincarnation a major theme throughout Ulysses, and though it won’t be mentioned by name until the fourth episode of the novel, it is in the bloodstream of “Proteus.”
 The repetitious natural forces Stephen encounters, notably the cycle of tides along Sandymount strand, are a stand-in for the endless cycle of death and rebirth.
 Shape-shifting Proteus’ resistance to Menelaus can be thought of as a rapid procession of reincarnated forms.

 The cyclical nature of reincarnation echoes back to the brief mention in “Nestor” of Giambattista Vico (“Vico Road, Dalkey”).
-Vico wasa political philosopher who wrote that history unfurled in cyclical ages rather than along a linear path (we’ll discuss this in more detail in the upcoming tenth episode of the Blooms and Barnacles podcast ).
+Vico was a political philosopher who wrote that history unfurled in cyclical ages rather than along a linear path (we discussed this in more detail in the tenth episode of the Blooms and Barnacles podcast ).
 Certain events, things and people are repeated during each cycle, though they don’t always appear in quite the same form.
 Thus spake Gilbert:

 References to the eternal recurrence of personalities and things abound in Ulysses and many of the obscurer passages can be readily understood if this fact be borne in mind.